RKaseman/unit-04-game-crystal-collector/README.md

 #
 I incorporate [processing.js](http://processingjs.org/) in my projects whenever I can.
 In this case, the animated fish.

-I added a moving gradient color effect to the header and restyled it somewhat from what I turned in for class.
+I added a moving gradient color effect to the header and restyled it somewhat from how it originally looked.

 After research and refactoring, the game now looks and behaves like I envisioned in the beginning.
 The fish randomize appearance when they're clicked.
 I cleaned up the code, and it's mobile responsive.